ARMmbed/mbed-os-5-docs/docs/reference/configuration/BLE.md

 To minimise the size of the BLE stack, BLE defines a set of build options.

-The configuration is contained in the `mbed_lib.json` configuration file.
+The configuration is contained in the `mbed_lib.json` configuration file located in `mbed-os/features/FEATURE_BLE/`.
 By default all the features are enabled.

 Turning off individual features will remove the code and any memory allocations required by that feature.
 Some features depend on each other - see the comments in the configuration file.
 These dependencies will be enforced during compile time.